EuracBiomedicalResearch/RescueOMR/README.rst

 :``simpleomr``: given a registered image and checkbox locations, returns
 		the status (ticked/unticked) of each in tabular format

-In the simplest usage scenario, this is how a new questionnaire is prepared and then processed:
+In the simplest usage scenario, the following illustrates how a new questionnaire is prepared and then processed:

 Template preparation
 ~~~~~~~~~~~~~~~~~~~~